dedelala/disco/README.md

 The `dim` and `color` commands support a second arg which is a time duration.
 Example `dim light1 50 6s`.
 The default duration is `3s`, which any lighting
-tech will tell you is a standard fade.
+operator will tell you is a standard fade.

 I tried setting durations on the switch command and it didn't end well.
 So the switch is instantaneous.
 Which is fine, that is how we expect a switch to